AkshayGadekar/bulkExportCSV/old_readme.md

 ```

 ### Access Request Data in Resource
 Often times, we need authenticated user data or request data in json resource.
-As export CSV happens in background, there is no access to request, but one can send data to json resource or even eloquent model accessors or event listeners by using `config('bulkexportcsv.data')`:
+As export CSV happens in background, there is no access to request, but one can send data to json resource or even eloquent model accessors or in `call_on_csv_success`, `call_on_csv_failure` methods by using `config('bulkexportcsv.data')`:
 ```php
 $user = auth()->user();
 $data = ['user' => $user, 'request' => $request->all(), 'csv_info' => 'Export Users'];